Replication in Visual Diffusion Models: A Survey and Outlook: Unveiling

 Recently, some personalized visual diffusion models \cite{ruiz2023dreambooth,gal2022image, alaluf2023neural,arar2023domain,shah2023ziplora,chen2024subject,zhang2023inversion,jones2024customizing,kumari2023multi,gal2023encoder} have been successfully designed to fine-tune on specific subjects or styles using minimal input data.
 Remarkably, some models \cite{ma2023subject,shi2023instantbooth} can even learn from this minimal input data in a training-free manner.
 This enables users to generate images that highly preserve the original visual characteristics and essence of the subjects or styles at a very low cost, as shown in Fig. \ref{Fig: unveil} (e).

-We refer to this as \textit{proactive replication}, unlike the aforementioned reviewed methods, which inevitably and unintentionally replicate.
+We refer to this as \textit{proactive replication}, \ie, the intentional, user-driven use of fine-tuning or inference-time mechanisms to replicate a specific subject or style, unlike the aforementioned reviewed methods, which inevitably and unintentionally replicate.
 Proactive replication in visual diffusion models represents a double-edged sword: while it offers opportunities for the creative industry with enhanced personalized content \cite{ruiz2023dreambooth}, it also poses significant ethical and practical challenges \cite{liu2023toward}.
 One of the most pressing concerns is the potential for these models to replicate and commercialize the artistic styles of living artists without consent \cite{shan2023glaze}.
 This capability to reproduce artists’ styles at low cost undermines the years of effort artists invest in their unique visual signatures.